staticdev/joy-and-health-cookbook/docs/squirrels_carrot_cake.md

 ## Instructions

-1. Get eggs to ambient temperature.
+1. Get eggs and other ingredients from the fridge to ambient temperature (at least 30 minutes before).
 1. Grate the carrots with peel!
 1. Beat in a blender or a mixer the oil, eggs and carrots.
 Then add erythritol, sugar, and flour.
 1. Preheat the oven for 10 minutes at 180 °C.